VirgilSecurity/virgil-sdk-net/docs/get-started/data-integrity.md

 ## <a name="head2"></a> Set Up Clients
-Setup the client-side to provide your users with an access token after their registration at your Application Server to authenticate them for further operations and transmit their **Virgil Cards** to the server.
-Configure the client-side using the [Setup Guide](/docs/guides/configuration/client.md).
+Set up the client side to provide your users with an access token after their registration at your Application Server to authenticate them for further operations and transmit their **Virgil Cards** to the server.
+Configure the client side using the [Setup Guide](/docs/guides/configuration/client.md).

 ## <a name="head3"></a> Register Users